 UNITED STATES OF AMERICA, and)

 STATE OF NEW MEXICO, ex rel.
 STATE)

 ENGINEER,)

 )

-Plaintiffs,
+Plaintiffs,)

+)

 and) CV 01-0072 MV/JHR

+)

-ZUNI INDIAN TRIBE, NAVAJO NATION,) ZUNI RIVER BA SIN
+ZUNI INDIAN TRIBE, NAVAJO NATION,) ZUNI RIVER BASIN

-) ADJUDICATIO NC
+) ADJUDICATION

-Plaintiffs in Intervention,
+Plaintiffs in Intervention,)

+)

-v.
-Subfile No. ZRB-1-01 48
+V. Subfile No. ZRB-1-0148

+)

 A & R PRODUCTIONS, et al.,)

-)
+5.0.1)

 Defendants.)

-ORDER SETTING RULE 16 SETTLEMENT CONFERENCE
+ORDER SETTING TELEPHONIC RULE 16 SETTLEMENT CONFERENCE

-In an effort to facilitate a final disposition of this case, a mandatory settlement conference will be conducted in accordance with Federal Rule of Civil Procedure 16(a)(5) on Tuesday, November 3, 2020, at the Pete V. Domenici United States Courthouse, 440 Hondo Courtroom, Fourth Floor, 333 Lomas Boulevard, Northwest, Albuquerque, New Mexico.
-Plaintiffs are to arrive at 9:00 a.m. and Defendant is to arrive at 9:30 a.m.
+In an effort to facilitate a final disposition of this case, a mandatory settlement conference will be conducted in accordance with Federal Rule of Civil Procedure 16(a)(5) on Tuesday, March 30, 2021, via phone.
+Proceedings will begin promptly at 9:00 AM.
+Counsel and participating parties or their representatives must call Judge Ritter's toll-free AT&T conference line at (888) 278-0296, enter access code 9998216, and press "#" to be joined to the proceedings.
+After a brief initial joint session the Court will conduct the conference via separate phone calls with each participating party and their counsel, although the Court may at some point require the parties to again jointly call in to the conference line.

 The Court has set aside three (3) hours for this settlement conference.
 However, the Court expects the participants to keep their schedules open the entire day of the conference so that they are available to work through the noon hour and into the evening, if the Court deems it necessary.

-Motions to reschedule the settlement conference must be filed no later than fourteen (14) days before the date of the settlement conference.
+Motions to reschedule the settlement conference must be filed no later than fourteen (14)

+days before the date of the settlement conference.
 Motions to reschedule the settlement conference filed after this date may be considered untimely in the Court's discretion.

-1 Counsel and parties are to go directly to the courtroom.
-Counsel are allowed to have cell phones, including a cell phone with a camera.
-Clients and representatives are not allowed to have a cell phone, or any kind of recording device.

 Individually named parties must attend in person, unless excused by the Court upon written request.
 A party's personal appearance is intended to increase the efficiency and effectiveness of the settlement conference by reducing the time for communication of offers and expanding the ability to explore options for settlement.
-A request to be excused must be made in writing seven (7) calendar days before the conference.
-See D.N.M.
-LR-Civ.
-16.2(d).
-Excused parties must be available by telephone throughout the day of the conference.
-In the case of institutional parties, a designated representative, other than counsel of record, with full and final settlement authority2 must attend in person.
-This requirement cannot be satisfied by hiring a local representative.
-If the appropriate representative with full and final authority resides in another state, he or she will be expected to make travel arrangements to attend in person and be available for the entire day.
+In the case of institutional parties, a designated representative, other than counsel of record, with full and final settlement authority1 must attend in person.
 Lead counsel who will try the case must also attend in person.
-Those attending the settlement conference must treat as confidential the information discussed, positions taken, and offers made by other participants in preparation for and during the conference.3
+Those attending the settlement conference must treat as confidential the information discussed, positions taken, and offers made by other participants in preparation for and during the conference.2